 This gives you the ability to customize the aesthetics of elements on a web page.
 There are three approaches you can use to add CSS to a web page: inline CSS, internal CSS, and external CSS.
 For this tutorial, we are going to focus on CSS inline.

 This tutorial will discuss how to add CSS to a web page using CSS inline, and the syntax associated with inline styles.

-Then, in 1996, CSS was introduced, which made it possible to separate the presentation and content of a website.
+In 1996, CSS was introduced.
+CSS made it possible to separate the presentation and content of a website.
 Using CSS, you can easily add styles to a web page, and apply those styles to specific elements on the web page.